siduction/sidu-manual/data/en/0201-cd-content_en.md

 ### Variants of the ISO

-siduction offers seven current images in 64-bit as live ISO to get started with Debian Sid.
+siduction offers seven current images-en in 64-bit as live ISO to get started with Debian Sid.
 Five of the images come with a preinstalled desktop environment.
 Typically, an installation takes between 1 and 10 minutes, depending on the hardware.
 The alternatives are:

 1. **KDE Plasma 64-bit**, live-ISO with about 2.8 GByte: